 When Ms. Bassil entered private practice, she developed a special expertise in cases concerning accusations of sexual abuse and domestic violence during divorce cases.
 She has frequently lectured on the intersection of criminal and family law and was co-author of a chapter in the treatise, “Trying Sex Offense Cases in Massachusetts.”
 She has seventeen straight not guilty verdicts before juries for clients accused of felony sex offenses.

 Ms. Bassil’s was a principal partner at Carney & Bassil for 24 years where she tried many of the most celebrated and difficult criminal cases in Boston.
 During that period, she became interested in mental health issues and successfully defended a client on a double homicide, using an insanity defense – one of the few to succeed before a jury.
-Ms. Bassil is particularly known for representing individuals charged with sex offenses before juries as well as the sexual offender registry board and high profile homicides.
-Her present firm, Bassil, Klovee & Budreau brings together a range of lawyers that complement Ms. Bassil’s tenacious court room skills and expand the firm’s range of services.
+While Ms. Bassil is particularly known for representing individuals charged with sex and homicide offenses, her court room skills translate effectively to just about any case tried before a jury.
+She also represents clients faced with offenses before college disciplinary boards and restraining orders in the district courts.
+Her present firm, Bassil & Budreau brings together a range of lawyers that complement Ms. Bassil’s tenacious court room skills and expand the firm’s range of services.

-Recognized for connecting with juries, her persistent style and creative legal theories, Ms. Bassil has won her last seventeen rape trials and every homicide case she has tried in the last decade.
+Recognized for connecting with juries, her persistent style and creative legal theories, Ms. Bassil has won over a dozen rape trials in a row and every first degree homicide case she has tried in the last decade.
 The acquittal in Commonwealth Kerrigan, the brother of an Olympic star, and a mother accused of killing her two children, reflect Attorney Bassil’s tenacity and skill in the spot light.
 He recent acquittals for a member of a middle eastern royal family member and a high profile lawyer accused of multiple rapes highlights her appeal to juries when clients are faced with difficult facts and sympathetic victims.

 Ms. Bassil is skilled in all aspects of criminal defense including pretrial motions, pretrial investigation, arraignment and bail, motions to suppress and dismiss, the use of experts, the trial of cases before a jury and when necessary, plea bargaining.
 She is skilled in all aspects of family law including the investigation and discovery of assets and information related to custody issues, the drafting and arguing of motions before the court and trying divorce cases, whether the issues are related to the valuation and distribution of assets or difficult custody cases.